 I don’t mean this in the same context as some other people.
 I don’t mean being a fake-nice meanie or trying to get under their skin with your positive attitude.
 No, I mean to be genuinely kind to them.
 Try to cheer them up; compliment them, tell them a joke, etc. First of all, if this person is negative because of an issue they have with themselves, this could mean the world to them – this could really brighten up their day.
 Second, if this person is truly a meanie, there’s no better revenge than… well, killing them with kindness. 😉

 8- Flip the script.

 If you’re talking to a toxic person and they’re being pessimistic about something that’s happening to them, flip the script.
 When they’re done telling their negative story, or making their negative comments, ask them to tell you something positive that’s happened to them recently.
 Or change the subject to something lighthearted.
-Some people probably don’t realize how negative that they are and this could easily help them look on the bright side of things.
+Some people probably don’t realize how negative they are and this could easily help them look on the bright side of things.

 9- Help them see things a different way.

 A lot of times, negative people tend to play the victim and complain about situations that they actually have control over.
 Try to point this out to them, in a polite way.
 Let them know that there are ways that they can fix whatever it is that they’re complaining about.
-Suggest that they do something productive about whatever problems that they’re having.
+Suggest that they do something productive about whatever problems they’re having.
 But remember to be nice about it.

 10- Stay away from them altogether.

 If people are so toxic that you can’t handle them no matter what you do, or how hard you try, maybe it’s time to just avoid them altogether.
 If you can’t completely cut them out of your life, at least avoid them as much as you can.
 I know running away or giving up isn’t the best way to handle a bad situation, but sometimes you have to put yourself and your emotional well-being first.
 This person could easily make you toxic and if there’s nothing you can do to help them, help yourself instead.